 Warrigal greens can be grown from seed or by cuttings.

 In Canberra and other cool climate areas it’s best treated as an annual.
-Hopefully it will set enough seed in the micro-forests so it self propagates.
+Ideally it will set enough seed in the micro-forests so it self propagates.

-In our home propagation area we are trialling some hardy shade tolerant groundcovers for future micro-forests.
-These include: Ajuga australis, Hydrocytle laxiflora (gloriously known as Stinking pennwort) and Acaena novae-zelandiae (Bidgee widgee).
+At home we are trialling some hardy shade tolerant groundcovers for future inland micro-forests.
+These include: Ajuga australis, Hydrocytle laxiflora (gloriously known as Stinking pennywort) and Acaena novae-zelandiae (Bidgee widgee).

 At the Holt Micro-forest we will plant Stinking pennwort and Bidgee widgee.
 We will also plant Dichondra repens (Kidney weed) which likes shade and moist soils and Viola hederaceae (Native violet) at the dry creek bed edges.